Full Tag Reference

 - Custom elements removed —

-mm-*attributes are removed - Styles applied - Selected preset styles are merged into element
+mm-*attributes are removed from the output - Styles applied — Selected preset styles are merged into element

 styleattributes - Variables processed — All